ROCm/ROCK-Kernel-Driver/README.md

 * multiple GPU support
 * host memory allocations are shared between GPUs

+#### Known Issues

+* On consumer grade products (Nano, Fury, Fury X), thermal control is not working correctly.
+As a workaround, fans are hardcoded to 100% to prevent overheating.

 #### Package Contents

 The kernel image is built from a source tree based on the 4.1 upstream